Lauren Auder: 2015–2016: Early years and career beginnings

-2017–2018: Who Carry's You
+2017–2020: Who Carry's You and Two Caves In

-In December 2017, Auder made her professional solo debut under True Panther Sounds with the single "The Baptist" which was inspired by Maurice Duruflé and received acclaim from Pitchfork.
+In December 2017, Auder made her professional solo debut under True Panther Sounds with the single "The Baptist" which was inspired by Maurice Duruflé.
 This was followed by her second single "These Broken Limbs Again Into One Body" in February 2018.
 Both singles would feature on her debut EP Who Carry’s You, which was released in March 2018.
 In October 2018, she accompanied Christine and the Queens on their tour of Europe supporting the album Chris (2018).

-2019–2020: Two Caves In

 Supported by the singles "June 14th" and "Meek", Auder's second EP Two Caves In was released in March 2020.
 In September 2020, Auder and Boston-based producer Mmph provided American band Haim a remix version of the song "Summer Girl" by for their titular remix EP.
 In December 2020, Auder and American singer-songwriter Caroline Polachek released a cover version of the song "Some Small Hope" by Virginia Astley.

-2021–present: 5 Songs for the Dysphoric
+2021–present: 5 Songs for the Dysphoric, The Infinite Spine, and Whole World As Vigil

 Auder released her third EP, 5 Songs for the Dysphoric, in February 2021.
 Her first album The Infinite Spine was released on 18 July 2023.
+On January 28, 2026, she released "Praxis" as the lead single to her album Whole World As Vigil, which was released on 27 March 2026.